TheBoiZcecs491/Kraken-Bracket/README.md

 Events encompass a collection of brackets, so users can follow and be updated for all brackets within a single event.

-## Resources Used
+## Technologies Used
 - ASP .NET Core 2.2
-- .
-NET Core 2.2
+- .NET Core 2.2
 - MySQL
 - HTML5, CSS3, JavaScript
 - Vue.js